Learning and teaching technology

-We have a continual programme for reviewing and upgrading these rooms, managed by the Teaching Technology team in Information Technology Services.
+We have a continual programme for reviewing and upgrading these rooms, managed by the Teaching Technology team in Digital Solutions.

 Study areas are also designed with technology in mind, from free secure wifi on campus to laptop-friendly individual and collaborative study spaces

 The Centre for Academic Development provides support and resources for academic and teaching support staff interested in developing their use of teaching technologies.

 - VStream—a video recording, storage and streaming system.